 - Good years and bad years: Is this a blip, a one-off?
 There may be exceptional circumstances, such as the death of a teacher six months before the exam.

-- General studies: The league tables do not tell you which schools are taking general studies at A level: A level general studies can push league table ratings up no end.
+- What subjects are taken?
+Some, eg business studies and classical civilisation, are considered easier than others (and are marked down by Oxbridge as a result).
+The league tables do not tell you which schools are taking general studies at A level: A level general studies can push league table ratings up no end.

 - The quality of education overall: Depth, breadth, all-round, music, debating... things that help pupils learn to think for themselves.
 By sheer swotting, exams can be successfully passed — but at the expense of what?

 - The reliability of the figures: The more pupils there are, the more statistically significant the results are.